-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, and 2021.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Word in Microsoft 365.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Understanding Monospace Fonts.

 Understanding Monospace Fonts

 In general, there are two types of fonts.
 The first is proportional space, and the second is monospace.
 Proportional space fonts are designed so every letter only occupies the minimum horizontal space necessary for the letter.
 Thus, an "i" takes less space than a "w."
 Monospace typefaces, on the other hand, are designed so every letter and character takes the same amount of horizontal space.
-If you have ever spent any time working on typewriters, then you are familiar with monospace fonts—all the fonts used by typewriters fall into this category.
+If you have ever spent any time working on typewriters, then you are familiar with monospace fonts—the vast majority of fonts used by typewriters fall into this category.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11461) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, and 2021.
+This tip (11461) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Understanding Monospace Fonts.

 Author Bio